 How Is Periodontal Disease Treated?

 Our oral health care professionals remove the plaque using a deep-cleaning method called scaling.
 Scaling involves scouring off the plaque above and under the gum.
-In some instances, a laser may be used to scrape off the plaque.
-This causes less discomfort and bleeding as compared to traditional scaling methods.

 Medications may also be used along with scaling.
 Depending on how far the disease has progressed, the dentist may recommend surgical treatment.
 All treatments require the patient to maintain good levels of hygiene at home.
 The doctor may also suggest a decrease in or elimination of habits like smoking to improve the outcome.